How to Book?

-When booking please make the BASS operator aware of your access requirements so that the operator can provide you with best possible seats available.
+Phone: Please contact BASS on 131 246 and make the BASS operator aware of your access requirements so that we can provide you with the appropriate advice and the best possible seating available.

 Audience members who require hearing assistance are now able to enjoy the show via the Beyerdynamic Hearing System.
-In the Festival Theatre, Dunstan Playhouse and Space Theatre, patrons are able to borrow a small transmitter pack with the choice of either an inductive neck loop (for use with a hearing aid with a t-setting) or a set of headphones (for patrons without a hearing aid or a hearing aid without a T-Setting) to amplify the performance.
-Patrons can also bring their own headphones if they desire.
+In the Festival Theatre, Her Majesty’s Theatre, Dunstan Playhouse and Space Theatre, patrons may borrow a small transmitter pack with the choice of either an inductive neck loop (for use with a hearing aid with a t-setting) or a set of headphones (for patrons without a hearing aid or a hearing aid without a T-Setting) to amplify the performance.
+Patrons may also bring their own headphones if they desire.

 Transmitter packs are available on a first come first served basis.
-Patrons should arrive at least half an hour before the performance to collect their pack from the Information Desk in the Drama Centre or Concierge Desk in the Festival Theatre Foyer.
+Patrons should arrive at least half an hour before the performance to collect their pack from the Cloakroom in the Festival Theatre Foyer.
 Patrons will be required to leave a driver's licence or some form of photo ID as a deposit until the pack is returned.

 This is made possible due to generous donations given to the Adelaide Festival Centre Foundation.